Easy Pot Roast (Instant Pot)

 This post may contain affiliate links.

-Whenever I have a Chuck Roast defrosted, paired with the fact that I pretty much always have root veggies laying around, it usually isn’t too hard to come up with the answer.
-Pot Roast it is, but what kind?
-Ranch, Mississippi?
+Whenever I have a chuck roast defrosted, paired with the fact that I pretty much always have root veggies laying around, it usually isn’t too hard to come up with the answer.
+Pot roast it is, but what kind?
+Mississippi pot roast?
 Nope, I’m going classic this time!

 And I’ll be cooking with my BFF, my Instant Pot.
-I sure do love my Slow Cooker, but you have to plan an early start time to get the most perfect, fork-tender pot roast ever.
-If you don’t have time for that today, Instant Pot it is!
+I sure do love my slow cooker, but you have to plan an early start time to use a crock pot.
+If you don’t have time for that, this easy pot roast recipe is calling your name!

-- Pot Roast is so cozy and comforting.
+Pot roast is so cozy and comforting.
 Now you can make it even simpler by making it in the Instant Pot!
+First of all, it cooks up perfectly juicy and fork tender, every time.

 How to Cook Pot Roast in the Instant Pot

-Turn the Instant Pot to Saute.
-Season the roast on all sides.
-Brown the roast on all sides, then saute the vegetables.
-Don’t skip this step because it imparts flavor into the cooking liquid!
+- Sear the roast on all sides, then sauté the vegetables.
+Don’t skip this step because the crust holds in moisture, and the bits from searing impart flavor into the cooking liquid.

-Remove the cooked vegetables and set aside — this keeps them from overcooking and turning to mush.
-Then set the Instant Pot to Meat/Stew (High Pressure) for 80 minutes.
+- Remove the cooked vegetables and set them aside.
+This keeps them from overcooking and turning to mush.

-Chuck roast, brisket, or bottom round, or rump roast would all work great!
-Here I used a chuck roast.
-You want a cut that holds up to low and slow cooking, with plenty of fat.
+No!
+I use chuck roast, but brisket, bottom round roast, and rump roast all work great.
+You want a cut that has plenty of fat.

 Omit the potatoes and carrots.
 It’d be simple to substitute green beans and parsnips, or serve with a cauliflower mash.